On the sign patterns of entrywise positivity preservers in fixed dimension: The case of unbounded domain

 where $S \coloneqq \{ n_0, \dots, n_{2N-1} \}$, and $C \sqcup \{M\}$ denotes the union of the $N-1$-tuple $C$ and $\{M\}$, sorted to be in increasing order.
 It thus suffices to show that for each $C \in S^{N-1}_<$, the ratio

 is uniformly bounded in $\bu$.

-Fix $C$.
-Applying Proposition \ref{Pleading}, it suffices to show that
+Fix $C$, and permute $\bu$ to have non-decreasing coordinates.
+Applying Proposition~\ref{Pleading}, it suffices to show that

-is uniformly bounded in $\bu$.
-But as $C$ only has cardinality $N-1$, and there are $N$ elements of $S$ that are less than $M$ and $N$ elements that are greater\footnote{This argument also shows the need for the necessary condition in Lemma \ref{horn-type}(iii).} than $M$, there exist exponents $n_- < M < n_+$ such that $n_-, n_+ \in S \backslash C$.
+is uniformly bounded in all such $\bu$.
+But as $C$ only has cardinality $N-1$, and there are $N$ elements of $S$ that are less than $M$ and $N$ elements that are greater than $M$, there exist exponents $n_- < M < n_+$ such that $n_-, n_+ \in S \backslash C$.
+(Note, this argument also shows the need for the necessary condition in Lemma~\ref{horn-type}(iii).)
 This implies that

 (breaking into cases depending on whether the component of $\bu$ that will be paired with $M$ is less than $1$ or not), and hence the above ratio is uniformly bounded by one, giving the claim.